Skip to main content

 • “It's been shipped with uncompressed files and lots of technical bugs leading to extremely long load times between levels (ironically worse on some systems with high-end GPUs), freezes, stutters, and crashes.”

 The humor in the game is described as a mix of juvenile and clever, with engaging character interactions and witty banter that often enhances the overall experience.
-While some players miss the more overt humor of earlier titles, many appreciate the subtle, atmospheric jokes and well-written dialogue that contribute to the game's charm.
-Overall, the humor is generally well-received, though opinions vary on its effectiveness and style compared to previous installments.
+While some players feel that the humor lacks the charm of earlier titles in the series, many appreciate the well-written dialogue and atmospheric jokes that contribute to the game's charm.
+Overall, the humor is seen as a significant and enjoyable aspect, though opinions vary on its effectiveness compared to previous installments.

 • “Characters are mostly great, the 'team banter' is often hilarious and totally on point, great both in writing and voice acting.”